jerednav/mindful/README.md

 # Who is this for?

-- It's for beginners & intermediates with little more experience, to help understand the various aspects of building a node app with some complex features
+- It's for people who need organization in their life to plan ahead.

 ---